 Grab a Drink at the Haunted Washington Bar – Nelsen’s Hall

-While you may think the scariest thing to happen in a bar is running out of beer, Nelsen’s Hall on Washington Island has something a bit harder to stomach.
+While you may think the scariest thing to happen in a bar is running out of beer, Nelsen’s Hall & Bitters Club on Washington Island has something a bit harder to stomach.
 And we’re not just talking about the local delicacy of Angostura bitters shots that are 45% alcohol!

 Tom Nelsen, a Danish immigrant, opened the joint in 1899 in a Prohibition loophole.
 He successfully applied for a pharmacist license to dispense bitters as a “stomach tonic for medicinal purposes.”
 Smart, right?